Xriuk/NeatMapper/docs/advanced-options/configuration.md

     INewMap<Product, ProductDto>
 {
     ProductDto?
 Map(Product? source, MappingContext context){
-        // Prevent the map from being used by a CollectionMapper (simplified check) if(context.MappingOptions.GetOptions<NestedMappingContext>()?.ParentMapper is CollectionMapper)
+        // Prevent the map from being used by a CollectionMapper because
+		// it might be inefficient to do so (simplified check) if(context.MappingOptions.GetOptions<NestedMappingContext>()?.ParentMapper is CollectionMapper)
             MapNotFoundException.Throw<Product, ProductDto>();